-Welcome to our best ever California Road Trip itinerary!
+Welcome to our best ever California Road Trip itinerary for families with kids!

 If you’re planning a trip to California with kids, then we are here for you.
-As of this summer, we’ll be taking our fifth California road trip.
+As of this summer, we’ll be taking our fifth California road trip as a family.
 If you want to know the best places to visit, what to eat, where the great beaches are..?
 Read on!

 I love the thrill of a new destination but for me, a California road trip is the perfect holiday.
 There’s something about ending each day slightly frazzled by sunshine, with sand between your toes.
 Not to mention spending long evenings with vintage fairground rides, drive in movies and amazing food.